matter-labs/zksync-cli/README.md

 - `zksync-cli --version`: Returns the current version

-- `zksync-cli localnet`: Manages a local zkSync Era and Ethereum L1 testnet (it requires docker running on your system).
+- `zksync-cli local` - All-in-one tool for local zkSync development.
 It supports a set of sub-subcommands:
-  - `zksync-cli localnet up`: Bootstrap L1 and L2 localnets.
-  - `zksync-cli localnet down`: clear L1 and L2 localnets.
-  - `zksync-cli localnet start`: start L1 and L2 localnets.
+  - `zksync-cli local start` - start local setup (will ask to configure if starting for the first time)
-  - `zksync-cli localnet stop`: stop L1 and L2 localnets.
+  - `zksync-cli local stop` - stop currently running modules
-  - `zksync-cli localnet logs`: Display logs.
-  - `zksync-cli localnet help`: Display this message and quit.
-  - `zksync-cli localnet wallets`: Display seeded wallet keys.
+  - `zksync-cli local restart` - restart config modules
+  - `zksync-cli local clean` - clean data for all modules
+  - `zksync-cli local config` - setup new config for local setup (select modules)

 ### 🔗 Supported chains